genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 - Password: beONneON*74 (This is encrypted in the USER.csv file.)
 :::

-We shall run the task `loadInitialData`.
+Run the task `loadInitialData`.
 This adds the data to a file called USER.csv to be imported into the USER table in your database.
 The USER table, among other users and permissioning tables, is defined by the Genesis Auth module that we installed previously.

-To run the task, we shall call:
+To run the task, call:

 ```shell
 ./gradlew :genesisproduct-position-app-tutorial:positions-app-tutorial-deploy:loadInitialData #On the IntelliJ terminal